biolab/orange2/docs/data/rst/index.rst

    :scale: 80%

 locate the data file sample.csv which we have saved from Excel and open it.
-The :obj:`File` widget should now look something like this:
+The **File** widget should now look something like this:

 .. image:: file-widget.png
    :scale: 80%